jpsteil/grid_tutorial/docs/advanced_columns.md

 # Advanced Columns

 You can build complex grids with py4web using a table (or query) and specifying the columns from your database that will appear in the grid.
-This is what the web2py grid did very well.
+This is what the web2py SQLFORM.grid did very well.
 One of the features that sets the py4web grid apart from web2py is the ability to define custom Columns.
 With py4web custom grid columns, you have complete control over the data/elements that appear in your grid.

 Let's take a look at the `columns` parameter that we pass to the Grid call.